“Not all those who wander are lost.”

 Frodo gets me.

-Right when my footing seems weakest, and my assurance of this calling is wavering, has been exactly when God has chosen to pour out countless blessing and affirmations.
-Time after time, God has put individuals in my life to remind me that I am not alone in this next step, both through prayer and financial support.
-I can not thank you all enough for acting on the convictions of your heart to support me in this next chapter with Residency.
-God has used you to remind me that though the road is long, I am not alone.
-Reminding me that I have a family of believers rallying around me to support what He is doing through me and through Midtown.
-Providing truth that He is the creator of the universe, the omnipotent one that knows every inner working of our lives/minds/hearts, the same one that can equally quiet a raging storm and part the ominous sea as a means of desperate escape.
+Right when my footing seems weakest, and my assurance of this present calling is wavering, has been exactly when God has chosen to pour out countless blessing and affirmations.
+Time after time, God has put individuals in my life to remind me that I am not alone in this next step.
+Providing truth that He is the creator of the universe, the omnipotent one that knows every inner working of our lives, minds, hearts.
+The same one that can equally quiet a raging storm and part the ominous sea as a means of desperate escape.
 How can I doubt that He is our ever present provider and always in control?

 Lately, even through my wanderings, God has been reminding me that despite my circumstances I can hold fast to hope.
 That through persistent prayer I can continue to talk to my Father who hears our cries and longs to know the desires of our heart.
 I continue to pray for discernment and direction along my wanderings and steps in faith.
 For relief along the steep incline of this journey and for continued affirmations for the calling He has placed on my heart.